sematext/docs/docs/logagent/input-plugin-journald-upload.md

 Use cases:

 - Use the powerful Logagent features with lightweight systemd integration service systemd-journal-upload.service
-- Filter by SYSTEMD_UNIT, remove feilds and add tags to each log
+- Filter by SYSTEMD_UNIT, remove fields and add tags to each log
 - Receive journald events via HTTP and fan out processed data to multiple outputs like Elasticsearch, Sematext Cloud, InfluxDB, Kafka or MQTT.

 ### Configuration